 To choose the best one for your family, I highly recommend to download the Disneyland app and study the attractions: they are clearly laid out on the map and you can gauge type and age/height suitability.

-With our children, who are more into small rides than big ones and a Star wars lover, we opted for Disneyland and left California Adventure for another trip.
+With our children, who are more into small rides than big ones and a Star wars lover, we opted for Disneyland and left California Adventure and its Radiator Spring racers for another trip.

 How long do you need for Disneyland?